krydos/robot-challange/README.md

 ### REPL

+- `npm run repl`

-I've got built-in repl there for you to try so `npm run repl` should do the thing.
+I've got built-in repl there for you.
-Feel free to type in lowercase.
+Feel free to type any command in lowercase.
 Wrong/broken and invalid commands are ignored (no output) as well as commands to "unPLACEd" robot.

 There are NON of GNU Readline stuff available (up/down arrows, alt-*, ctrl+a, etc...)